hyperledger-archives/fabric/docs/API/CoreAPI.md

 * **POST /chaincode**

-Use the /chaincode endpoint to deploy, invoke, and query a target Chaincode.
+Use the /chaincode endpoint to deploy, invoke, and query a target chaincode.
 This endpoint supersedes the [/devops](#devops-deprecated) endpoints and should be used for all chaincode operations.
-This service endpoint implements the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification) with the payload identifying the desired Chaincode operation within the `method` field.
+This service endpoint implements the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification) with the payload identifying the desired chaincode operation within the `method` field.
 The supported methods are `deploy`, `invoke`, and `query`.

-The /chaincode endpoint implements the the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification) and as such, must have the required fields of `jsonrpc`, `method`, and in our case `params` supplied within the payload.
+The /chaincode endpoint implements the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification) and as such, must have the required fields of `jsonrpc`, `method`, and in our case `params` supplied within the payload.
 The client should also add the `id` element within the payload if they wish to receive a response to the request.
 If the `id` element is missing from the request payload, the request is assumed to be a notification and the server will not produce a response.

 The following sample payloads may be used to deploy, invoke, and query a sample chaincode.
 To deploy a chaincode, supply the ChaincodeSpec identifying the chaincode to deploy within the request payload.